 I am being paid like a graduate student, except graduate students have their student loans put on hold, and I do not because I'm not technically enrolled.
 I can't get a side job because I'm working 80+ hour weeks to ensure that the project I'm working on doesn't get shut down.
 This seems like as good a time as any to plug my patreon.

-You know how when you are a nerdy kid in highschool, adults sometimes tell you that it's okay things are tough now, because one day you will grow up and be the boss of all your bullies?
+You know how when you are a nerdy kid in highschool, adults sometimes tell you that it's going to be okay because while things are tough now, one day you will grow up and be the boss of all your bullies?

 You won't see the impacts right away, in many cases.
 If we don't fund, say, spectroscopy studies, nobody will notice for 5 years or so.
 In fact, we will probably never really 'notice' because you don't observe a discovery that isn't made.
 But many biomedical breakthroughs have been made with spectroscopy tech, and if we don't fund them, we will absolutely miss out on ones that could perhaps happen in the future.
 We won't know what we won't know.